Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-When questioned in 2018, Minister Ank Bijleveld stated simply: “Defence has nothing further to say about that”
+Questioned in 2018, Minister Ank Bijleveld stated simply: “Defence has nothing further to say about that”

 (PDF).

-Retracting it would imply that Giltay's cover-up claims regarding Srebrenica, which is what this is really about, are also credible.
+and has since passed away.
+Retracting it would imply that Giltay’s cover-up claims regarding Srebrenica, which is what this is really about, are also credible.

 In 2023, Giltay won two lawsuits against the National Ombudsman for obstructing information requests